 Just 14 miles north of Memphis, this country winery produces award-winning wines.
 Stop in to taste reds, whites, ports and fruit wines, and spend time in the peaceful countryside.
 From April through October, catch live outdoor concerts most Sunday afternoons.Learn more

-Stop by this charming market for fresh-made biscuits and world-famous cheeseburgers, live music on weekends and an authentic general store experience.
+This store was built in 1934 and is known for fresh-made biscuits and world-famous cheeseburgers, live music on weekends and an authentic general store experience.
 This is the kind of place where locals gather for coffee on the front porch, and its also a favorite hangout of Millington’s famous son, musician/actor Justin Timberlake.Learn more